yegor256/blog/_drafts/_speech.md

 I understand you.
 Do the same on the stage.
 Of course, you might have some visual data, just like you would use a napkin at the cafe.
 But that's all.
 Your slides have to support your talk, instead of being its replacement.
-I strongly recommend you to read these two great books:
+I strongly recommend you read these two great books:
 [_slide:ology: The Art and Science of Presentation Design_](https://amzn.to/2zw09nx) by Nancy Duarte and
 [_Presentation Zen: Simple Ideas on Presentation Design and Delivery_](https://amzn.to/2PeHth9) by Garr Reynolds.